Aunarius

+Life

-Being of noble birth, he was brought up in the royal court of Guntram, but wanted to become a priest, and was ordained by Saint Syagrius of Autun, and eventually was made Bishop of Auxerre.
+Born in Orleans of noble birth, he was brought up in the royal court of Guntram.
+His brother Austrenus became Bishop Orleans; his sister, (Saint) Agia was the mother of Lupus, Archbishop of Sens.
+After making a pilgrimage to Tours, Aunarius decided he wanted to become a priest.
+Learning of this, Saint Syagrius of Autun undertook his instruction and later ordained him.
+Eventually Aunarius was made Bishop of Auxerre.

 His administration is noted for certain important disciplinary measures that throw light on the religious and moral life of the Merovingian times.
 He caused solemn litanies to be said daily in the chief centers of population, by rotation, and on the first day of each month in the larger towns and monasteries.
+He attended the Synod of Paris in 573, and the Synod of Mâcon in 581.